JulianGriggs/JulianGriggs.github.io/_posts/2019-09-17-is-this-good-enough.md

 ---
-title: Is this good enough?
+title: Is This Good Enough?
 layout: post
 ---